How Do I Open a Bar in Pennsylvania?

 Few attorneys are as well-versed in Pennsylvania liquor licensing as Attorney Frank C. Sluzis, our senior associate here at Scaringi Law.
 Having spent several years as Chief Prosecutor of the PLCB Nuisance Bar Program and then as Assistant Counsel to the PLCB, Attorney Sluzis understands local liquor laws inside and out.
 He also currently serves on the Pennsylvania Restaurant and Lodging Association Alcohol Service Committee.
 When you need a hand with your new bar, Attorney Sluzis can help you confidently navigate the process!

 Ready to talk to our liquor license lawyers at Scaringi Law?
-Call us at (717) 775-7195 for a free consultation in Harrisburg and surrounding areas!
+Call us at (717) 775-7195 to ask about a free consultation in Harrisburg and surrounding areas!